paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

   (A) the term “eligible employee” means a covered employee performing service in the uniformed services, within the meaning of [section 4303(13) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section4303/13&num=0&edition=prelim), whose service has not been terminated upon occurrence of any of the events enumerated in [section 4304 of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section4304&num=0&edition=prelim),

-  (B) the term “covered employee” includes employees of the Government Accountability Office and the Library of Congress, and
+  (B) the term “covered employee” includes employees of the Government Accountability Office, and

-  (C) the term “employing office” includes the Government Accountability Office and the Library of Congress.
+  (C) the term “employing office” includes the Government Accountability Office.

 **(b) Remedy** The remedy for a violation of subsection (a) shall be such remedy as would be appropriate if awarded under [section 4323(d) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section4323/d&num=0&edition=prelim).